-An object/phenomenon that is not large but contrasts with the surrounding landscape elements so strongly that it is a major focus of visual attention, drawing viewer attention immediately and tending to hold that attention.
-In addition to strong contrasts in form, line, color, and texture, bright light sources such as lighting and reflections and moving objects associated with the study subject may contribute substantially to drawing viewer attention.
-The visual prominence of the study subject interferes noticeably with views of nearby landscape/seascape elements (Sullivan et al., 2013).
+An object/phenomenon with strong visual contrasts that is so large that it occupies most of the visual field, and views of it cannot be avoided except by turning one's head more than 45 degrees from a direct view of the object.
+The object/phenomenon is the major focus of visual attention, and its large apparent size is a major factor in its view dominance.
+In addition to size, contrasts in form, line, color, and texture, bright light sources and moving objects associated with the study subject may contribute substantially to drawing viewer attention.
+The visual prominence of the study subject detracts noticeably from views of other landscape/seascape elements (Sullivan et al., 2013).